 CPHE is a HIV/STI/Hep Regional Training Center for the Long Island and New York City region for the New York State Department of Health AIDS Institute.
 The Center provides a diverse menu of more than 25 curricula on various topics and how they affect and/or are related to HIV/AIDS.
 Some examples are: Building Bridges to Cultural Competency, Integrating Viral Hepatitis Into Your Work, Mental Health Services and HIV Testing courses.
 For more information you may call 631-444-3209 or see the RTC and Course Registration Information page for more information.
 All of these training opportunities are in Nassau or Suffolk counties.

 FREE CONTINUING EDUCATION CREDITS

-As a Regional Training Center and a NY/NJ AIDS Education and Training Center, many CPHE training courses are accepted towards meeting the training hours for CMEs and CEUs and for Alcoholism & Substance Abuse Services (OASAS) for credentialing.
+As a Regional Training Center and a Northeast/Caribbean AIDS Education & Training Center, many CPHE training courses are accepted towards meeting the training hours for CMEs and CEUs and for Alcoholism & Substance Abuse Services (OASAS) for credentialing.
 These educational credits are free of charge.
 If you have questions relating to this please call 631-444-3209 or go to the RTC & COE registration information page and review the course descriptions for more information regarding educational credits given.